How to Become a Food Writer: 3 ICE Grads Share Their Experiences

 Why Culinary School is Important for Food Writers

-Regardless of what kind of food writing you might be interested in doing, a culinary school curriculum can be instrumental to the process of becoming a food writer.
+Regardless of the type of food writing you're interested in doing, a culinary school curriculum can be instrumental to the process of becoming a food writer.

 “It was indispensable,” Cheney says.
 “Without this education, I couldn’t have become a recipe developer or cookbook author.”

-Having a deep understanding of various cooking techniques, and the processes by which flavors and textures develop and are layered are crucial to recipe writing, as well as an understanding of various cultural cuisines.
-Being creative is important, and culinary school allows for opportunities to flex those creative muscles, but being skilled and precise is arguably more important when it comes to writing recipes.
+A deep understanding of cooking techniques and the processes by which flavors and textures develop are crucial to recipe writing.
+So, too, is an understanding of global cuisines.
+Being creative is important, and culinary school allows opportunities to flex those creative muscles, but being skilled and precise is arguably more important when it comes to writing recipes.

 Quote